WHC2021SIC/WHC2021SIC-TeamOnBodyGym/README.md

 <img alt="Archana's picture" src="images/portraits/Archana.jpg" width="100px" height="auto"/>

-Archana is an MS student in Computer Engineering at the University of Virginia, Charlottesville.
+Archana Narayanan is an MS student in Computer Engineering at the University of Virginia, Charlottesville.
 She is also a part of the Human Computer Interaction Lab at UVA where her current research focuses on the development of a multidimensional haptic feedback device based on asymmetric vibrations.
 Her research interests include Embedded Systems, Hardware Engineering and Human Computer Interaction.
 Prior to joining the master’s program, she was a project assistant at the Indian Institute of Science, Bangalore where she built data acquisition systems for spectroscopy using FPGA’s.
 In the past, she has worked on multiple projects involving FPGA’s,IoT,analog and digital devices/circuits, multiple sensors, microcontrollers, and actuators.

 Find more information on her [website](https://archana95in.wixsite.com/archananarayanan).